cdurf1/Trial/Graphical_User_Interface_9_0.md

 Under **Server Actions**, you can perform the commands listed next.
 Note that these commands are *bulk action commands*.
 This means that when you click one of the following commands, you can then select which server(s) to perform this command on.
 You can enter a host name or host name expression in the file to generate a list of existing servers.
 You can choose **Select All**, **Select None**, or **Invert Selection**.
 At the far right, under *Select Server*, you can also select or deselect a server.
 After selecting the desired server(s), you can proceed to perform the command and it will be run on all selected servers.

 - **Detect File Systems**: Detect an existing file system to be monitored at the manager GUI.
 - **Re-write Target Configuration**: Update each target with the current NID for the server with which it is associated.
 This is necessary after making changes to server/target configurations and is done after rescanning NIDs.
-Also see Handling network address changes (updating NIDs).
+Also see <a href="Manage_maintain_HA_lustre_fs_5_0.md/#5.9">Handling network address changes</a> (updating NIDs).
 - **Install Updates**: When an updated release of Intel® Manager for Lustre* software is installed at the *manager* server, a notification is displayed at the manager GUI that updated software is also available for installation on a managed server or servers.
 This button become enabled.
 After clicking the **Install Updates** button, a list of servers (default: all) to be included in this update operation is displayed in the Update dialog.
 Clicking the **Run** button in this dialog will cause the updated packages to be installed on the managed servers.